byterubpay/byterub-site/README.md

 ```

 There are two things to highlight:
 The `terms:` section of the front matter can be filled with as many terms as you would like.
-This is how other Moneropedia entries will link to this page.
-You can link to other Moneropedia entries as well in your page by putting an ampersand before the term used, i.e. `@THE-TERM-USED`.
-This will make an automatic link in the Moneropedia entry to the referred term, replace the @term with the word used in that terms `entry:` area of the front matter, and on hover it will show the summary.
+This is how other ByteRubpedia entries will link to this page.
+You can link to other ByteRubpedia entries as well in your page by putting an ampersand before the term used, i.e. `@THE-TERM-USED`.
+This will make an automatic link in the ByteRubpedia entry to the referred term, replace the @term with the word used in that terms `entry:` area of the front matter, and on hover it will show the summary.
 How cool is that?
 The lines must not contain trailing whitespace, and it must be no blank lines added, otherwise the site with not build correctly.

 ### 3. Write
-Write your Moneropedia entry.
-Remember that you can link to other Moneropedia entries using `@term-used-in-entry` as described above.
-Just go to the .md file of the Moneropedia entry you want to link to and use any of the terms in the `terms:` field of the front matter.
+Write your ByteRubpedia entry.
+Remember that you can link to other ByteRubpedia entries using `@term-used-in-entry` as described above.
+Just go to the .md file of the ByteRubpedia entry you want to link to and use any of the terms in the `terms:` field of the front matter.
 Be sure to write whichever one you choose EXACTLY as shown and preceded by an ampersand.

 ### 4. Copy to other languages
 Copy the file from the /\_i18n/en/resources/moneropedia folder to the other /\_i18n/<language>/resources/moneropedia folders and add the untranslated snippet at the same time just after the front matter, so it looks like: